310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Nagisa serious %}
-…Jun, may I tie you with rope?
+…Jun, may we tie you with rope?
 {% endbubble %}

 {% bubble Jun curious %}